Dissolve a Public Sector Organization

 When a public sector organization is no longer needed, the organization is dissolved.
 This may happen because of a mandate review, completion of a legislated program or a termination date.
 Cabinet approves the decision to dissolve a public sector organization.

 Dissolving a public sector organization is a complex process.
-The Crown Agencies Resource Office (CARO) guides the ministry responsible for the organization through the process to ensure all steps are followed and to prevent unintended consequences.
+The Crown Agencies and Board Resourcing Office (CABRO) guides the ministry responsible for the organization through the process to ensure all steps are followed and to prevent unintended consequences.

 Generally, a dissolution follows these main steps: